John T. Flynn: Cold War

 During the Cold War period, Flynn continued his opposition to interventionist foreign policies and militarism.
 An early critic of American involvement in the affairs of Indochina, he maintained that sending US troops would "only be proving the case of the Communists against America that we are defending French imperialism."

 Flynn became an early and avid supporter of Senator Joseph McCarthy.
 This was ironic because Flynn "had long ridiculed the idea that communism was a threat to America", dismissing American Communists as a tiny handful of fractious, isolated radicals who were too busy attacking each other to threaten democracy.
-In March, 1943, he wrote that fighting communism in America was "a waste of time", and argued in As We Go Marching that the real threat was fascism.
+In March 1943, he wrote that fighting communism in America was "a waste of time", and argued in As We Go Marching that the real threat was fascism.

 Personal life

 For many years Flynn made his home in Bayside, New York in a large compound overlooking Little Neck Bay, with a house and a separate building he used as a broadcasting studio.
-He was a neighbor and friend of Mrs. James J. Corbett, the widow of boxing champion "Gentleman Jim" Corbett.
+He was a neighbor and friend of Mrs. James J. Corbett, the widow of boxing champion James J. Corbett.

 His son, Thomas Flynn, was an influential figure credited with helping to save New York City from bankruptcy in the 1970s.